Jean-BaptisteAC/Auto-Encoder/README.md

 ![Turn](Ressources/Hybrid.png)

-Which is interesting in this example is that we come from a bag image to a sneaker picture, while traversing the Z-subspace of Ankle Boots.
+What is interesting in this example is that we come from a bag image to a sneaker picture, while traversing the Z-subspace of Ankle Boots.
 (Corresponding to x = 0.4-0.6).

 ## Other Transitions: